 1. Define yourself and your offer before searching for buyers

 - Be precise in the definition of your product specification.
-You can use a general product specification template for food products.
-More specifically; use internationally recognised standards to better define your offer.
-Examples include the standards of Codex Alimentarius or UNECE Standards for Dried Fruit and Vegetables and Edible Nuts.
+You can use a general product specification template (pdf) for food products.
+More specifically: use internationally recognised standards to better define your offer.
+Examples include the standards of the Codex Alimentarius and UNECE Standards for Dried Fruit and Vegetables and Edible Nuts.

 - Consider using this step-by-step guide to create a unique selling proposition.